RuinedSnowyDay/roadbuilder_backend/design/concepts/ResourceList/ResourceList.md

     + **requires** resourceList is in the set of ResourceLists, index is a non-negative integer less than the length of the ResourceList
     + **effects** removes the IndexedResource at the provided index from the set of IndexedResources.
 Decrements the length of the ResourceList by 1.
+Decrements indices of all IndexedResources with list being provided resourceList and index greater than provided index by 1.
   + swapResources(resourceList: ResourceList, index1: Number, index2: Number)
     + **requires** resourceList is in the set of ResourceLists, index1 and index2 are non-negative integers less than the length of the ResourceList